camit001/camit001/README.md

   - Credential ID: **187238395**
   - 🔗 Verify Certificate: <a href="https://credentials.databricks.com/def8a1b3-d27f-466e-a740-4a4d36a29278#acc.Bv6hqUrm"> LINK </a>

+- 📈 Experienced in data analysis and visualization using Databricks dashboard, Power BI and writing optimized SQL queries for business reporting
 - 🚀 Passionate about designing reliable, scalable, and high-performance data platforms that transform raw data into actionable business insights
 - 📚 Committed to continuous learning and staying up to date with the latest advancements in Azure, Databricks, and modern data engineering technologies.
 - 💻 Programming skills in Python, C#, SQL, HTML, CSS, and hands-on experience with Git/GitHub